heinsaar/kaizen/README.md

 then deleting it through a pointer to base `std::string`, whether accidentally or on purpose.
 Any codebase is far more likely to experience problems and corrosion from the regular population of bugs that are much easier to make accidentally.

+The `kaizen.h` header is generated during build (see below for building).

-Here's a taste of what you can do with Kaizen right out of the box (the `kaizen.h` header is generated during build):
+Here's a taste of what you can do with Kaizen right out of the box:

 ```cpp
 #include "kaizen.h"